scraed/CharacteristicGuidanceWebUI/README.md

 # Characteristic Guidance Web UI

 ## About
-Characteristic Guidance Web UI is a tool that offers large CFG scale correction for the Stable Diffusion web UI (AUTOMATIC1111).
-This project aims at enhancing the sampling and control quality of diffusion models at larger CFG guidance scale.
+Characteristic Guidance Web UI is a tool that offers large CFG scale correction for the Stable Diffusion web UI (AUTOMATIC1111), aims at enhancing the sampling and control quality of diffusion models at larger CFG guidance scale.

 ## Features
 - Improved sample generation control at CFG scale
 - Compatible with existing sampling methods

 For a detailed overview of features and previews, please visit our project website: [Characteristic Guidance Project Website](https://scraed.github.io/CharacteristicGuidance/).

+## Prerequisites
+Before installing and using the Characteristic Guidance Web UI, ensure that you have the following prerequisites met:

+- **Stable Diffusion WebUI (AUTOMATIC1111)**: Your system must have the [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) by AUTOMATIC1111 installed.
+This interface is the foundation on which the Characteristic Guidance Web UI operates.
+- **Version Requirement**: The extension is developed for Stable Diffusion WebUI **v1.6.0 or higher**.
+It may works for previous versions but not guaranteed.

 ## Installation
 Follow these steps to install the CharacteristicGuidanceWebUI extension: